Nabarun/CrmTest/README.md

   * Once the response is recieved it can be parsed through and corresponding file id of the uploaded file can be retrieved.

 5. **Get the status of File rendition*
-6. **Send the generated thumbnail preview from file rendition to Microsoft's cognitive api and get image analytics**
    ```javascript
   response = crmtest.fileavailability(fileId,"thumbnail", accessToken);
   var staus = crmtest.parseresponse(response, "status")